 According to ConversionXL, 30% of all users will perform an on-site search.
 Going further, non-on-site searchers are less likely to convert and they generate less revenue.
 Last, but not least, on-site searchers are more likely to return to your e-commerce to buy the specific item they found, compared to those, who didn’t use the on-site search.
 And now tell me – why is it that in the world of data-driven marketing nearly 80% of companies don’t measure their on-site search?
 Are you one of them?
 If yes, it’s high-time for a change.

 #3.
 Internal Search Engine Localization Is Not Difficult To Implement

 All advanced translation platforms have functions thanks to which you will easily localize your Internal Search Engine.
 An example?
 With TextUnited, you are able to export products from your website directly to the Text United TMS and the translation project is created automatically.

 But you can export product names using other tools as well.
 The majority of e-commerce services enable extraction of your data, and TextUnited enables an easy to use and straightforward UI for translating that content.
 In this way, e-commerce translation and integration with internal search engines is pretty easy.

 We deploy two methods for translating e-commerce websites:

-#1.
-We deploy a website translation approach to translate the content of an e-commerce website, using the overlay editor
+#1. a website translation approach to translate the content of an e-commerce website, using the overlay editor

-#2.
-We deploy a file-based translation approach to translate exported product names (which are usually .json, .csv or xliff)
+#2. a file-based translation approach to translate exported product names (which are usually .json, .csv, xliff or XML)

 These translated files can be implemented for the search engine in the e-commerce system by the user.
 Translation of this file will use a translation memory from the ‘website translation’ part, meaning that file translation will pick up already translated product names that you previously translated in the overlay editor.